arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 Inventory in product development isn't physical objects but information, then it's virtually invisible, both physically and financially.
 Product development inventory's effects: increased cycle time, delayed feedback, constantly shifting priorities, and status reporting.

+#### Q2.
+The Principle of Queueing Waste: Queues are the root cause of the majority of economic waste in product development.

 ### Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.